 4.1 Operate as a professional role model and assumes responsibility and accountability for personal and professional behaviors, ethical practice, and client advocacy.

-The Mary Black School of Nursing provides innovative and high-quality nursing education to Upstate South Carolina and beyond.
+The Mary Black College of Nursing provides innovative and high-quality nursing education to Upstate South Carolina and beyond.
 We strive for excellence in teaching, service, and scholarship, embrace diversity and inclusion, and establish meaningful partnerships needed to graduate nursing students of choice who are prepared to serve as leaders and change agents in promoting health within the community.

-The Mary Black School of Nursing will:
+The Mary Black College of Nursing will:

 - Support Student Success